velosoberti/Power-BI/README.md

-# Projects Focused on Power BI Dashboards
+<h1 align="center"> Projects Focused on Power BI Dashboards</h1>
-<h1 align="center">Hi 👋 Nice to meet you!</h1>
-<h3 align="center">Welcome to my page!</h3>

 <h4 align="center">I'm Luis a passionate about Data Universe.
 Learning every a little more every day! 👌</h4>

-<h1 align="center"> This repository will include some Power BI projects and my progress with the tool.
+<h3 align="center"> This repository will include some Power BI projects and my progress with the tool.
 From my first dashboard in 2021 to the latest ones.
-I will also publish my 2024 project to better showcase the evolution achieved.</h1>
+I will also publish my 2024 project to better showcase the evolution achieved.</h3>

 # Project 1: 2024 - Digital Analytics - Meta - Unibanco (fake data)